The University of Suffolk is working with a range of employers in the development and delivery of Apprenticeships.

 However, in general, apprentices would normally have already completed a Level 3 apprenticeship or Level 3 qualifications (e.g. A Levels, BTEC), or have significant relevant work experience in order to be considered for a Higher or Degree Apprenticeship.

-Commitment Statement - if you enrol onto one of our Apprenticeships, the Commitment Statement is a document that will be signed by you, the University and your employer.
+If you enrol onto one of our Apprenticeships, the Training Plan (A) is a document that will be signed by you, the University and your employer.
 It will outline the planned content and schedule for training, expectations of the apprenticeship, and how to resolve queries or complaints.
 It is a requirement of the funding for the Apprenticeship that this is signed, and the above is an example of how this might look, as each one will be specific to the Apprentice.

 - the apprenticeship standard connected to the apprenticeship;